 The story gives the impression that it’s easy to make graphene, but that’s not entirely true.
-While it is simple to make a small amount of the material — anyone with some Scotch tape and a piece of graphite can do it — it’s not easy to make a lot of graphene.
+Yes, anyone with some Scotch tape and a piece of graphite can do it, but although it is simple to make a small amount of the material, it’s actually not easy to make a lot of graphene.

-The Scotch tape method of making graphene is known as exfoliation, and there are other ways to create graphene via exfoliation as well.
-For instance, a diamond wedge can be used to cleave layers from graphene.
+The Scotch tape method of making graphene is known as exfoliation, and there are other ways to create graphene via exfoliated graphite as well.
+For instance, a diamond wedge can cleave graphene layers.

 But what are some other ways of making graphene?
-Currently the most popular method is chemical vapor deposition (CVD).
-As The Atlantic explains, the process involves a mix of gases reacting with a surface to create a graphene layer.
+Currently, the most popular method is chemical vapor deposition (CVD).
+As the Atlantic explains, the deposition process involves a mix of gases reacting with a surface to create a graphene layer.
 The process creates high-quality graphene, but the graphene is often damaged when it comes time to detach it from its substrate.

 Looking at the process in greater depth, Graphenea states that another problem with CVD is that it’s difficult to create a totally uniform layer of graphene on a substrate.

 Graphenea also notes that much work is being put into reducing problems with CVD.
-For example, scientists are experimenting with treating the substrate before the reaction to create graphene takes place.
-Even so, it’s expected that it will take a long time for the wrinkles in such processes to be smoothed out.
+For example, scientists are experimenting with treating the substrate before the reaction that creates graphene takes place.
+Even so, it’s expected that it will take a long time for the wrinkles to be smoothed out.

 The Graphene Flagship identifies a number of other ways of making graphene as well, including direct chemical synthesis; the material can also be made by putting natural graphite in a solution.